Fact Check: Do You Burn More Calories Running or Walking the Same Distance?

 - You can easily add walking minutes to your day without scheduling a special “workout”

-Even if running burns more calories, both running and walking are good activities to help you lose weight.
+Even if running burns more calories than walking, both running and walking are good activities to help you lose weight.
 Why?

 Because if you reduce your calorie intake (how much you eat), both of these activities can provide enough extra calorie burn for successful weight loss.